deltachat/deltachat-android/CONTRIBUTING.md

 Some rough ideas, that may be helpful when thinking about how to enhance things:

 - Work hard to avoid options and up-front choices.
-  Thinking about concrete user stories may help on that
+  Thinking about concrete user stories may help on that.
-- Avoid to speak about keys and other hard to understand things in the primary UI
+- Avoid to speak about keys and other hard to understand things in the primary UI.
-- The app shall work offline as well as with bad network
+- The app shall work offline as well as with bad network.
-- Users do not read (much)
+- Users do not read (much).
-- Consistency matters
+- Consistency matters.
 - Offer only things that are highly useful to many people in primary UI.
-  If really needed, bury other things eg. in some menus
+  If really needed, bury other things eg. in some menus.
-- The app should be for the many, not for the few
+- The app should be for the many, not for the few.

 ## Contributing Code